Frequently Asked Questions

 What if extreme heat, wind or fire danger are predicted on the day of the excursion?
 The excursion is likely to be postponed.
 Please contact the centre as early as possible to discuss the likelihood of the excursion going ahead.
 Due to the location of Brewongle, we take bushfire risk very seriously and will avoid having students onsite if the bushfire risk is high.
 While we will endeavour to find a suitable replacement date we cannot guarantee a replacement date will be available.

 What happens if the weather conditions change during the excursion?
 Student safety is paramount.
 If the temperature rises above 35 degrees, activities will be modified to reduce physical exertion.
 Students will be required to reduce physical play at meal breaks.
 Alternative indoor activities will be provided in wet or other extreme weather.

 What happens if I need to cancel?
-Cancellations will less than 30 days notice will incur a $200 cancellation fee unless another booking is made at the time of cancellation.
+Please refer to our Booking and Cancellation Policy.
+Cancellations will less than 30 days notice will attract charges.
 This does not apply to cancellations due to weather or fire danger.

 Are there worksheets for me to print?
 Many of our programs have student worksheets, which the school will need to print and bring for student use on the day of your excursion.
 These worksheets will be emailed to the school, but are also available to download from our website under the information for the booked program.